MeadCo/ScriptX.Print.Client/docs/api.md

 **Returns**: license - details the license that was sucessfully applied, null if none available
 <br/>
-<a id="MeadCoScriptXPrintLicensing.applyAsync"></a>
+<a id="MeadCo.ScriptX.PrintLicensing.applyAsync"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrintLicensing.applyAsync(licenseGuid, revision, path, resolve, reject)</h3>Apply (make usable) the MeadCo ScriptX Client license for use with this content.
+    MeadCo.ScriptX.PrintLicensing.applyAsync(licenseGuid, revision, path, resolve, reject)</h3>Apply (make usable) the MeadCo ScriptX Client license for use with this content.
 If the license is not already cached it will be downloaded and cached.
 It is strongly suggested you request that the silent option is enabled in the license (it is by default for ScriptX.Services for Windows PC licenses)The license must list the url of the content to which it is being applied.

 | Param | Type | Description |